VaibKS/Website/blog/blog/bugpoc-lfi-ctf/index.md

 | Source Code | [bp-r1FuWguz](https://bugpoc.com/poc#bp-r1FuWguz) | gOreMElON61 |

+## TL;DR

+- Exploit LFI via Redirecting to `/etc/passwd`
+- Get AWS Metadata from `/proc/self/environ`
+- Get Source code at `/var/task/lambda_function.py`

+Read on to know how I got it!

 ## Walkthrough

 When you visit the page you'll see this page, which would allow you to share things to some social media platforms.